frostming/NLP-Annotator/README.md

 ###Beta2
 - Left single click to select the annotated block.
-- Press `TAB` to jump between annotated blocks.
+- Press `Tab` to jump between annotated blocks.
-- Press `DELETE` to delete the annotation.
+- Press `Delete` to delete the annotation.
 - When an annotated block is selected, press shortcut key to modify in place.
 - Save as ***.ann*** file to keep the annotation information.
 GUI will do render automatically when one loads an ***.ann*** file.
 - Save as ***Annotation list file(.csv)*** will export the word - label pairs to a CSV file.